The Unitarity Flow Conjecture: An On-shell Approach to the Renormalization Group: Architecture of renormalization

 \textbf{(II) Running.} The S-matrix elements run with the scale $\mu$, meaning the $n$-particle amplitude $\M_n\left(\mu, \lambda\left(\mu\right)\right)$ obeys

 By the chain rule,

 The appearance of $\gamma$ follows from the fact that the one-particle states $\ket{p_i}$ also get renormalized,

 with the factor of $n$ in \autoref{eq:CSonM} coming from the amplitude constructed out of $n$-particle states.
 We choose to write \autoref{eq:CSonM} in this way since it is the precise form of the CS equation mentioned below \autoref{eq:Callan--Symanzik}, but we stress here that $\beta$ and $\gamma$ are arbitrary functions of $\lambda$ and do not rely on counterterms.
-Note that, crucially, these functions do not have an explicit $\mu$-dependence.
+Note that, crucially, these functions do not have an explicit $\mu$-dependence, instead characterizing the RG flow of the theory.

 \textbf{(III) Unitarity.} Unitarity can be stated in the form of the generalized optical theorem (unitarity equation),